10 Ways a Project Manager Can Upskill to Be a Product Manager

 Shift your perspective from project execution to product thinking.
 This means focusing on the why and what of the product rather than just the how and when.
 Embrace a customer-centric approach, prioritizing user needs and experiences over delivering features.
 Practicing empathy and understanding customer pain points can significantly influence product success.

-Example: Emma, a project manager in a healthcare startup, started attending customer support calls to better understand users’ pain points.
+Example: Emma, a project manager in a healthcare startup, started attending customer support calls to understand users’ pain points better.
 She began thinking more like a product manager by shifting her focus to understanding and solving customer problems.
-This helped her propose a new feature significantly improving user satisfaction and engagement.
+This helped her propose a new feature that significantly improved user satisfaction and engagement.

 3. Learn About Market Research and User Research